comfino/WooCommerce/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 3.4.0
  * New paywall frontend architecture based on iframe.
+Improved filtering of financial products by cart item categories.

 3.3.2
  * Fix bugs in the plugin REST endpoints and core logic.